 Details of term and holiday dates are given separately at the end of this booklet.

-This is collected on Monday mornings.
-Please try to send the exact money.
-School meals are charged at £2.00 per day (£10.00 per week).
+From 1st September 2017, school has introduced ParentPay which is a cashless system which we hope all parents will sign up to.
+Meals are charged at £2.00 per day.
+Once your child is admitted to school you will be given details on how to register for this e-payment system.
 If you feel that you might be entitled to Free Meals, because of low income, please enquire at the Rights, Advice and Entitlements Office at the Town Hall for advice.

 Our uniform is based around Post Office red and grey.

 It is essential that all items of clothing are marked with the child’s name.